 Deposit of Successor Agency Refunding Revenues.
 Without limiting the generality of the provisions described under the caption "Filing of ROPS and Receipt and Deposit of Successor Agency Refunding Revenues" above, and the provisions of the First Supplemental Trust Agreement, the Successor Agency agrees to deposit all amounts distributed from the RPTTF by the County Auditor-Controller to the Special Fund within fifteen (15) days of receipt with the Trustee for the Series 2021 Insured Obligations to pay debt service on the Series 2021 Insured Obligations.
-The Successor Agency may take into account any funds on deposit with the Trustee for the payment of the Series 2021 Insured Obligations in the ROPS period covered by the deposit.
-The Successor Agency agrees that to the extent there exists an Event of Default under the Master Trust Agreement or the City declares a fiscal emergency, it shall take all steps necessary to cause an amount of RPTTF equal to the amount requested on the ROPS for such period to be deposited directly from the RPTTF to the Trustee, to the extent that the County Auditor-Controller agrees to comply with such procedure.
+The Successor Agency agrees that of the extent there exists an Event of Default under the Master Trust Agreement or the City declares a fiscal emergency, it shall take all steps necessary to cause an amount of RPTTF to the Trustee, to the extent that the County Auditor-Controller agrees to comply with such procedure.